goatfryed/assert-baseline/README.md

 See [conventions & configuration](./docs/convention-and-configuration.md) how this can be changed.

+## Tips & Tricks
+### Force overwrite
+Use system property `-Dio.github.goatfryed.assert_baseline.forceBaselineUpdate` to force baseline overwrites.
+Use with care!
+This will skip all assertions and overwrite your baselines.
+We recommend to git commit before and git diff after to verify your new baselines.
+This can ease test updates after larger updates.

 ## Goals & Non-Goals
 See our [project scope](./docs/project-scope.md) to for more